 However, Edison’s plan never materialized.

-Why nobody can enter Statue of Liberty’s torch
+Why nobody can enter the Statue of Liberty’s torch

 During World War one when German saboteurs set off an explosion near Statue of Liberty, the torch-bearing arm of Lady Liberty was damaged.